Pleural mesothelioma affects the lining of the lungs and is the most common form of cancer caused by asbestos.

 Because pleural mesothelioma is so difficult to diagnose, the disease is most often in an advanced stage when discovered.
 That makes mesothelioma treatment options limited.
 Common treatment options for pleural mesothelioma include:

-More often, pleural mesothelioma patients are treated with radiation or chemotherapy.
-Chemotherapy involves the use of drugs to both destroy cancer cells shrink tumors.
-Despite advancements, the success rate of chemotherapy alone is low.
-A number of clinical trials are attempting to find a combination of chemotherapy drugs that will cure pleural mesothelioma.
+Pleural mesothelioma patients are often treated with one or more forms of chemotherapy.
+Chemotherapy involves the use of drugs that destroy fast-growing cells in an effort to shrink tumors.
+Despite the development of new chemotherapy drugs over the years, the success rate of treating pleural mesothelioma with chemotherapy alone is low.
+A number of clinical trials are attempting to find a combination of chemotherapy drugs (known as a “cocktail”) that will cure pleural mesothelioma.

-Some doctors opt for what is commonly known as multimodal therapy, which is a combination of two or more therapies, usually chemo and radiation and/or surgery.
+Some doctors opt for what is commonly known as multimodal therapy, which is a combination of two or more of the treatments described above.
 Most experts agree that a multimodal approach provides the best chances of survival.
-Recent research has also prompted experimentation with different combinations of chemotherapy drugs, resulting in positive outcomes when certain ones are used at the same time.
+Recent research has also prompted experimentation with different combinations of chemotherapy drugs, resulting in positive outcomes when certain ones are used together.

 - Patient’s age and gender